 Get the mix right to make school holidays memorable

-According to Linda, surviving the school holidays is simply a matter of getting the mix right.
+According to Louella, surviving the school holidays is simply a matter of getting the mix right.

 ‘Going to the movies, workshops and other outings are all great fun, but having the freedom to enjoy being at home is important for children,’ she said.